A new home.

 As Canada evolved and stepped into the 20th century, the Irish had become an integral part of its identity, with early Irish immigrants and their decedents having a profound impact on the evolving landscape of pre-confederate Canada.
 Waves of Irish immigration continued throughout the century, with the most prominent being the economic migrants of the 1950s.

 Today, many Irish continue to come to Canada, albeit a different demographic than those who arrived on the shores of the St. Lawrence River nearly 200 years ago.
-Younger cohorts of Irish have sought economic opportunities in Canada throughout the 21st century—sometimes for a summer working abroad, and at other times with the aim of securing permanent residency.
+In the 21st century, younger cohorts of Irish have sought economic opportunities in Canada, making the country their home and continuing the rich legacy of migration between the two nations.

-Whether 1st generation or 5th, the Irish are a crucial piece of the cultural mosaic that make Canada unique on an international stage.
+Whether first-generation or fifth, the Irish are a crucial piece of the cultural mosaic that make Canada unique on an international stage.
 From the 16th century to the 21st, the Irish have been there every step of the way.
-The Irish Canadian Caucus (ICC) is a nonpartisan, nonsectarian organization committed to promoting Irish culture from coast to coast, establishing a professional network across Canada, and lobbying all levels of government on initiatives that highlight the historical importance of the Irish in Canada.
+The Irish Canadian Caucus (ICC) is a nonpartisan, nonsectarian organization dedicated to promoting Irish culture from coast to coast, establishing a professional network nationwide, and lobbying all levels of government for initiatives that recognize the historical significance of the Irish in Canada.
 More information related to the objectives of the ICC can be found on the Mission page.